Learning Speed Adaptation for Flight in Clutter: Training Setup and Implementation

 \subsection{System Setup}

 We choose a state-of-the-art model-based trajectory planner, EGO-planner \cite{zhou2020ego}, as the backbone.
-The agility constraint is imposed in the form of $\left\| \boldsymbol{v} \right\| \leq \bar{v}$.
+The speed constraint is imposed in the form of $\left\| \boldsymbol{v} \right\| \leq \bar{v}$.
 The local mapping algorithm is implemented based on \cite{moravec1985high}.
 The vehicle is equipped with a forward-facing camera that can measure depth with a FOV of 87$^\circ$ (horizontal) $\times$ 58$^\circ$ (vertical) and a valid/trusted depth range from $0.28$m to $5$m.
 The refreshing frequency of the depth data is 15 Hz.
 A PID controller running at 50 Hz is used for position tracking.

-The agility policy runs at 10 Hz.
-Conceptually, trajectory planning is required after each agility policy output, but too frequent replanning increases the situations of triggering the \texttt{emergency\_stop} state in practice, as well as increasing the computational overhead.
-Therefore, we design a criterion to determine whether replanning is imposed by the agility policy output, and if this criterion is not met, the planner follows its original implementation of replanning rules.
+The outer-loop policy runs at 10 Hz.
+Conceptually, trajectory planning is required after each outer-loop policy output, but too frequent replanning increases the situations of triggering the \texttt{emergency\_stop} state in practice, as well as increasing the computational overhead.
+Therefore, we design a criterion to determine whether replanning is imposed by the outer-loop policy output, and if this criterion is not met, the planner follows its original implementation of replanning rules \cite{zhou2020ego}.
 In particular, if $v_{t}^{\dagger}-v_{t-1}^{\dagger}\in \left[ -0.3,0.5 \right]$m/s, we do not impose a replanning of the trajectory planner.